Alexxoid18/feedreader/README.md

 Testing is an important part of the development process and many organizations practice a standard of development known as "test-driven development".
 This is when developers write tests first, before they ever start developing their application.

+## How to start?

+To start this project you should open index.html file in your browser.
+If all specs are green and there is no failures - all tests are passing.
+Otherwise current code needs changes.

 ## Detailed description of this project